 Antibiotics in PANS

-Rachel Roth
+- Rachel Roth

-• 3 min read
+- 3 min read

 How Antibiotics May Help in PANS/PANDAS: Beyond Infection Control

 In Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) and PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections), antibiotics often seem to calm symptoms like obsessive-compulsive behaviors, anxiety, and tics.
-Traditionally, this benefit has been credited to the eradication of Streptococcus pyogenes or other presumed bacterial trigger.
+Traditionally, this benefit has been credited to the eradication of Streptococcus pyogenes or other presumed bacterial triggers.

 1. The Classic Explanation: Removing the Trigger

-The best-known theory in PANDAS is molecular mimicry: antibodies raised against streptococcal antigens mistakenly cross-react with neuronal tissue in the basal ganglia, causing neuroinflammation and abrupt behavioral change.
+The best-known theory in PANDAS is molecular mimicry.
+Antibodies raised against streptococcal antigens mistakenly cross-react with neuronal tissue in the basal ganglia, causing neuroinflammation and abrupt behavioral changes.
 Antibiotics such as penicillin, amoxicillin, or azithromycin can decrease S. pyogenes, thereby removing the antigenic stimulus.

 Several studies and clinical series describe improvement with antimicrobial treatment or prophylaxis, particularly in children with documented recurrent strep infections.
-However, antibiotics sometimes help even when throat cultures are negative — implying other mechanisms at play.
+However, antibiotics sometimes help even when throat cultures are negative, implying that other mechanisms are at play.

 2. A Second Mechanism: Resetting the Microbiome–Immune Axis

 Antibiotics profoundly reshape the gut microbial community within days.
-In animal and human studies, these shifts have been shown to influence systemic inflammation, brain immune activity, and behavior.
+In both animal and human studies, these shifts have been shown to influence systemic inflammation, brain immune activity, and behavior.

 When gut bacteria are reduced or rebalanced:

-• Inflammatory signaling (perhaps through microbial components like LPS) can drop.
+Inflammatory signaling (perhaps through microbial components like LPS) can drop.

-• Short-chain fatty acids (SCFAs) — particularly butyrate, a key anti-inflammatory metabolite — may fluctuate, altering microglial activation in the brain.
+Short-chain fatty acids (SCFAs)—particularly butyrate, a key anti-inflammatory metabolite—may fluctuate, altering microglial activation in the brain.

-• T-regulatory immune tone can shift, dampening the hyperinflammatory responses characteristic of PANS/PANDAS.
+T-regulatory immune tone can shift, dampening the hyperinflammatory responses characteristic of PANS/PANDAS.

 3. Why the Benefit Sometimes Wears Off